 One key issue is release of credible information about the expected state of the transmission system.
 This should encompass at a minimum the set of planned transmission outages.
 Some forward market designs, however, may provide substantially more information.
 Flow right-based forward trading is dependent on release of a PTDF matrix and flow constraints that provides the critical information to users of the network on the expected state of the transmission system.
 The key question of transmission information credibility will be addressed in the next section, which is how the transmission system operator can be given incentives to release credible information to the market.

 Similar information could be released in a financial rights-type system as well, although to our knowledge it is not done so.
 The economic need for this information is critical, as the state of the transmission system (as incorporated in the PTDF and flow constraints) will affect LMPs, and hence the value of FTRs.
 Relying on trade in financial hedges such as FTRs, instead of physical transmission rights, in no way obviates the need for the same information.
+[Totally agree - it’s the same network, right?]

 It is also critical that key generation parameters be released to the market to the extent possible, so that this key data can be incorporated into forward markets and prices.
 For example, the planned outage even of a single large unit in a transmission-constrained region can affect forward prices in that region.
-Provision of information release is therefore an important component in establishing competitive neutrality between generators and other market participants such as retailers, LSEs and marketers.
+Provision of information release is therefore an important component in establishing competitive neutrality between generators and other market participants such as retailers, LSEs and marketers. [this is going to be difficult]

 Attributes that increase information flows